 Students who plan to find a job in Maine in such fields as business, government, or social services will benefit from a multidisciplinary understanding of Maine.
 Education majors who expect to teach in Maine’s public schools will find the Maine Studies programs useful in preparing them to teach Maine Studies, a course mandated by the State of Maine through LD291.
 Students interested in Maine generally will enjoy a greater appreciation for the state’s cultural and physical landscapes.

 All Maine Studies programs may be completed through distance technologies.
-Students in mid-coast Maine may also take Maine Studies courses at the Fred Hutchinson Center in Belfast.
+Students in mid-coast Maine may also take Maine Studies courses at the Hutchinson Center in Belfast.
 Courses there are offered in a class room setting, online, or via video conferencing.
 The University of Maine System Centers also offer selected Maine Studies graduate seminars.
 Please contact the Maine Studies office for more information.